mashutin/bosch/readme.md

 # Googler
-Googler is an absolutely useless application made for test purpose.
+Googler is an application created for testing purposes.

 ## Prerequisites
 * Python 3 with pip